drivardxrm/LookupDropdown.PCF/README.md

 # LookupDropdown.PCF
-PCF Control that renders a lookup field as a dropdown
+ PCF to render a lookup field as a dropdown